Diffusion Models for Open-Vocabulary Segmentation: Introduction

+This approach differs from prior work that largely approaches the problem in either of two ways.
+Starting from multi-modal representations (\eg, CLIP~\cite{radford2021learning}) to bridge vision and language, the first way relies on labelled data to fine-tune image-level representations for the segmentation task.
+Hence, in line with the zero-shot setting~\cite{bucher2019zero}, these methods require costly dense annotations for some known categories while also extending the segmentation to unseen categories by incorporating language.

+The second category of prior work~\cite{xu2022groupvit,ren2023viewco,xu2023learning,lou2022segclip,mukhoti2022open,cha2022learning} observes that large-scale vision-language models such as CLIP have a limited understanding of the positioning of objects within an image and extend these models with additional grouping mechanisms for better localisation using only image-level captions, but no mask supervision.
+This, however, requires expensive additional contrastive training at scale.
+Additionally, most methods resort to heuristics to segment the background (\ie, leave some pixels unlabelled), as it often cannot be described as a textual category.
+The usual approach is to threshold the similarities to all categories.
+Finding an appropriate threshold, however, can be challenging and may vary depending on the image, often resulting in imprecise object boundaries.
+Effectively handling the background remains an open issue.

-At the same time, the recent success of large-scale generative models trained on similar large-scale image-text collections opens up new avenues for solving these challenges.
-In this work, we take a different approach to the problem.
-Our intuition is that multi-modal embeddings are difficult to learn and often suffer from ambiguities and differences in detail between modalities.
-Thus, we propose to use unimodal features for open-vocabulary segmentation.
-To bridge the gap between free-form language queries and pre-trained feature extractors we leverage the power of current language conditional image generators such as StableDiffusion~\cite{rombach2022high}.
-This has several advantages.
-Firstly, as text-conditioned image generative models encode a distribution of possible images, this offers a means to deal with intra-class variation and captures the ambiguity in textual descriptions.
-Secondly, the generative image models encode not only the visual appearance of objects but also provide contextual priors such as backgrounds which can greatly improve the segmentation quality.
+Our three-step approach departs substantially from both of these schemes.
+We show that large-scale text-to-image generative models, such as StableDiffusion~\cite{rombach2022high}, can help bridge the vision-and-language gap without the need for annotations or costly training.
+Furthermore, diffusion models also produce latent spaces that are semantically meaningful and well-localised.
+This solves a second problem: multi-modal embeddings are difficult to learn and often suffer from ambiguities and differences in detail between modalities.
+Instead, our approach can use unimodal features for open-vocabulary segmentation, which offers several advantages.
+Firstly, as text-to-image generators encode a distribution of possible images, this offers a means to deal with intra-class variation and captures the ambiguity in textual descriptions.
+Secondly, the generative image models encode not only the visual appearance of objects but also provide contextual priors, which we use for direct background segmentation.

-Given a textual prompt, our method, \NAME{}, uses a generative model to produce a support set of visual examples that we then decompose into a set of feature prototypes at different levels of granularity: class, instance and part prototypes.
-Prototypes are essentially image features extracted from off-the-shelf unsupervised feature extractors.
-They can then be used in a simple nearest-neighbour lookup scheme to segment any image.
-We also propose to leverage the backgrounds from sampled images to encode a set of negative prototypes that enable direct background segmentation.